 MIDLAND COUNTY, Texas —

-The Midland County District Attorney's Office announced Monday that an Andrews man was sentenced to 22 years in prison in connection to the 2019 deadly shooting of Robert Duncan.
+The Midland County District Attorney’s Office announced Thursday that a 20-year-old Midland man was sentenced to 22 years in prison in connection to the 2019 deadly shooting of Robert Duncan.

 Rogelio Ivan Cadena was charged with aggravated robbery, a first-degree felony, after evidence showed he provided the guns used by two other suspects in a robbery attempt that resulted in Duncan’s death.

 Cadena’s co-defendants shot Duncan and left him for dead just south of the Love’s truck stop near the intersection of Loop 250 and Interstate 20.

 Duncan’s disappearance was originally investigated as a missing person case, until New Year’s Eve, when his body was finally located on the property of a small RV park.